hellpig/minesweeper-puzzle-generator/README.md

 Paste the puzzle's size, the puzzle, and the SHA-256 hash into player.py to play the puzzle!
 The player is a bit slow for huge puzzles because its matplotlib implementation redraws the entire board for each click.
 A JavaScript solver would be better!

 To solve puzzles at [https://www.puzzle-minesweeper.com/](https://www.puzzle-minesweeper.com/) or from player.py, solve.py will take a screenshot, solve the puzzle, then can click the flags automatically.
+It uses basically the same solver as gen.py.

 # thanks

 I thank [Nacho-Meter-Stick](https://github.com/Nacho-Meter-Stick) for writing a solver that uses the very fast function [https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.milp.html](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.milp.html)!
 We even figured out some ways of getting this solver to tell us if there are multiple solutions by calling the function again with either an extra constraint or a function to be minimized (using an array equal to 2 * solutionArray - 1, where solutionArray is made of 1's and 0's to denote flags).
 However, for a couple percent of some 50×50 puzzles I was testing (including those with 1 unique solution), the SciPy solver would incorrectly give a solution where there were -1 flags at a certain location.
 If there were multiple solutions, the SciPy solver sometimes wouldn't find them.
 The documentation for this function say that it "typically finds" the solution, so these results aren't extremely surprising.
 The SciPy function cannot be trusted, so it no longer appears in this GitHub repository.

-Nacho-Meter-Stick also optimized a couple lines of my code and inspired me to try the depth=1 breadth-first search.
+Nacho-Meter-Stick also optimized some lines of my code and inspired me to try the depth=1 breadth-first search.

 I also thank [https://www.puzzle-minesweeper.com/](https://www.puzzle-minesweeper.com/) for their great puzzles!